When a tenant or landlord breaches the Residential Tenancies Act 1986 (the Act), it is important to understand what you can do to put it right.

 The tenant will install smoke alarms that meet the legal requirements. |

 If you think there are clauses in your tenancy agreement that are unenforceable, you should discuss these with your landlord.
-You can also contact Tenancy Services for advice.
+You can also contact us for advice.

-If the clause or request cannot be agreed on, you can apply to the Tenancy Tribunal to have the issue resolved.
+If the condition(s) or request cannot be agreed on, you can apply to the Tenancy Tribunal to have the issue resolved.